OVERVIEW OF YOUR INDIA TOUR

-All of our India tours include a chauffeur driven vehicle, superior accommodation, some meals, and a local guide.
-We offer 3, 4 and 5 star accommodation and compact, luxury and SUV vehicles.
+All of our India tours include a chauffeur-driven vehicle, superior accommodation, some meals, and a local guide.
+We offer 3, 4 and 5-star accommodation and compact, luxury and SUV vehicles.
 All tours can be customized to your specific preferences.
 Please call for pricing and availability.

 Today we discover this exciting city on a ‘Heritage Walk’ of the distinct architectural heritage of Kolkata.
 It highlights the evolution of this city from where it all began, Dalhousie Square.

-The first walk takes us on a two hour journey around some 15 buildings in the area, including the imposing Writers Building, the newly renovated Town Hall, the St. John’s Churchyard and the historic Metcalfe Hall.
-Also visit the House of Rabindranath Tagore and the Marble Palace.
+The first walk takes us on a two-hour journey around some 15 buildings in the area, including the imposing Writers Building, the newly renovated Town Hall, the St. John’s Churchyard and the historic Metcalfe Hall.
+Also, visit the House of Rabindranath Tagore and the Marble Palace.
 Our tour includes visits to a number of the city’s museums and monuments along with a taste of an era gone by with a city tram ride.
-During the tour we will stop for lunch at Oh Calcutta, a local vibrant restaurant serving authentic Bengali cuisine.
+During the tour, we will stop for lunch at Oh Calcutta, a local vibrant restaurant serving authentic Bengali cuisine.

-Rest of the day is at leisure.
+The rest of the day is at leisure.
 Overnight at the hotel.

 Stop at Tukvar Tea Estate on the way to Pelling, a quiet village in West Sikkim.
 The sublime lots or Pemyangtse monastery here is the oldest one and it houses priceless thankas, icons, Buddhist texts, paintings and frescoes.
-Built in the 17th century AD, this monastery follows the Nyingmapa sect of Tibetan Buddhism. .
+Built in the 17th century AD, this monastery follows the Nyingmapa sect of Tibetan Buddhism.
 It is perched on a wooded hilltop and commands the most sublime view of the Kanchendzonga.

 Visit Sangacheoling Gumpa, the second oldest Gumpa; Temi Tea Estate, the only one in Sikkim and the awe-inspiring Rumtek Monastery, the world Dharma chakra Centre and the seat of His Holiness, the Gyalwa Karmapa, who is the head of the Kagyupa order of Tibetan Buddhism.

-With different cultures and religion existing in perfect harmony, Gangtok has shown that “Unity in Diversity” exists in Sikkim.
+With different cultures and religions existing in perfect harmony, Gangtok has shown that “Unity in Diversity” exists in Sikkim.
 Sikkimese have strong bonding with their age-old traditions and customs.
 However, a quick survey of Gangtok shows that the bubble of modernization has burst with a bang in the town.
 At an altitude of 1750m, Gangtok became the state capital in the mid 19th century and has undergone rapid development since then.
 The downtown area is dominated by huge government buildings decorated with traditional Buddhist symbols.
 Surrounded by Monasteries and Orchids, Gangtok is truly a travellers delight.

-The wonderful climate of Kalimpong attracted the British, whose impressions are still apparent in the old churches, the Graham’s homes, the Morgan House and the golf course.
-It is also a major center for traditional handicrafts, wood carvings, thanka paintings, metal crafts, Tibetan jewelry, wooden masks etc. Dr. Graham’s Homes is a unique educational institution, started in 1900 by Dr. John Anderson Graham, a Missionary, with six orphans, the school, situated in a 500 acre estate on the slopes of Kalimpong’s highest hill, Dealo, has today a strength of well over 700 boys and girls who are accommodated in small cottages in a picturesque set-up.
-In Kalimpong Market see villagers turning up in their local costume on weekly market days to sell their farm products.
+The wonderful climate of Kalimpong attracted the British, whose impressions are still apparent in the old churches, Graham’s homes, the Morgan House and the golf course.
+It is also a major center for traditional handicrafts, wood carvings, thanka paintings, metal crafts, Tibetan jewelry, wooden masks etc. Dr. Graham’s Homes is a unique educational institution, started in 1900 by Dr. John Anderson Graham, a Missionary, with six orphans, the school, situated in a 500-acre estate on the slopes of Kalimpong’s highest hill, Dealo, has today a strength of well over 700 boys and girls who are accommodated in small cottages in a picturesque set-up.
+In Kalimpong Market see villagers turning up in their local costumes on weekly market days to sell their farm products.
 Kalimpong is famous for its nurseries which export exotic flowers like Amaryllis lilies, anthuriums, Roses, gerbera, dahlias, gladiolas as well as orchids and cacti.

 Transfer to airport to board your flight for onward destination.

-*Prices are based on twin sharing & include daily breakfast at the hotels, services of an English speaking local guide for sightseeing tours as per the itinerary, 02 bottles per person per day of mineral water, all prevailing taxes ie// luxury tax in all hotels and expenditure tax wherever applicable, all transfers to or from hotels, city tours, excursions, drives by air conditioned car, mandatory Government Service Tax as applicable, interstate road tax, toll tax, driver’s allowance, parking etc.
+*Prices are based on twin sharing & include daily breakfast at the hotels, services of an English speaking local guide for sightseeing tours as per the itinerary, 02 bottles per person per day of mineral water, all prevailing taxes ie// luxury tax in all hotels and expenditure tax wherever applicable, all transfers to or from hotels, city tours, excursions, drives by air-conditioned car, mandatory Government Service Tax as applicable, interstate road tax, toll tax, driver’s allowance, parking etc.

 *Prices do not include any lunch, dinner, snacks, mineral water etc. unless mentioned in the itinerary, airfare for guest, Wi-Fi charges at the hotels, (Wi-Fi is always chargeable at the hotels), monument fee $110 to $180 depending upon the tour, portage, laundry, telephone calls, table drinks or any other expenses of personal nature, any item not specified under cost includes.